Ard3ny/ard3ny.github.io/_posts/2025-02-12-UPS-proxmox-setup.md

 The client will also listen to the server and show UPS information over webserver in the GUI

-#### Shutdown timeline
+This is probably also possible to achieve with just one privileged LXC container running everything (without running anything on PVE), but I (and many others) have tried it and it's complicating process a lot and introducing some unreliability, which is the last thing you want with UPS.

+### Hardware && software used
+__UPS:__ Eaton 5E 850i
+__Hypervisor:__ Proxmox

+### Shutdown process overview

-    Main power failure occurs :
+Main power failure occurs >>
-        UPS device switches power to battery
+* UPS device switches power to battery
-        UPS device notifies server with a “On battery” event message USP battery is getting close to depletion :
+    * UPS device notifies server with a “On battery” event message
+* USP battery is getting close to depletion :
-        UPS device notifies server with a “Battery low” event message Server waits the set “Final delay” time
+    * UPS device notifies server with a “Battery low” event message
+    * Server waits the set “Final delay” time
-        Server starts his shutdown procedure :
+* Server starts his shutdown procedure :
-            Sets the “Kill power” flag
+    * Sets the “Kill power” flag
-            Ends all running processes
+    * Ends all running processes
-            Unmounts all file systems
+    * Unmounts all file systems
-            Remounts file systems as read-only
+    * Remounts file systems as read-only
-            Looks for the “Kill power” flag
+    * Looks for the “Kill power” flag
-            Issues the “Kill power” command to the UPS device Halts the system, but doesn’t power off UPS device receives the “Kill power” command from the server :
+    * Issues the “Kill power” command to the UPS device
+    * Halts the system, but doesn’t power off
+* UPS device receives the “Kill power” command from the server :
-            UPS waits for the “Shutdown delay” time to pass This is to give all systems enough time to properly shut down UPS device cuts power on all outlets
+    * UPS waits for the “Shutdown delay” time to pass
+    * This is to give all systems enough time to properly shut down
+    * UPS device cuts power on all outlets
-            All connected systems lose power
+    * All connected systems lose power
-        Main power supply has been restored :
+* Main power supply has been restored :
-            UPS device starts to reload its battery UPS device waits for the “Startup delay” time to pass This is to reload the battery to a safe minimum level UPS device restores power on all outlets All connected systems start up again
+    * UPS device starts to reload its battery
+    * UPS device waits for the “Startup delay” time to pass
+    * This is to reload the battery to a safe minimum level
+    * UPS device restores power on all outlets
+    * All connected systems start up again

 # How to